-You should plan to arrive in Tallinn, Estonia by 3 p.m. on Wednesday, July 1 and depart Vilnius, Lithuania anytime on Sunday, July 12.
+You should plan to arrive in Tallinn, Estonia by 3 p.m. on Day 1 and depart Vilnius, Lithuania anytime on Day 12.
 Both cities have well-connected international airports.
-If you plan to arrive early or stay later, we’re more than happy to help in arranging your accommodation and suggesting activities in either of the two cities.

 Most dietary restrictions can be accommodated, though in most cases ingredients can't be substituted or omitted from particular dishes.
 If you have a severe allergy, please contact us to find out if this is the right trip for you.